Thomasmclean993/Bujo/interview prep.md

 	- Designing and implementing
 	- Speaking with client/vendors during the lifecycle
 	- Leading teams during implementation
 Unfortunately, I have outgrown this company.

+## Why do you